rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 At this time, only Linux OSes that leverage systemd are supported.

-To install RancherD on SELinux Enforcing CentOS 8 nodes, some [additional steps](#rancherd-on-selinux-enforcing-centos-8-nodes) are required.
+To install RancherD on SELinux Enforcing CentOS 8 or RHEL 8 nodes, some [additional steps](#rancherd-on-selinux-enforcing-centos-8-or-rhel-8-nodes) are required.

 ### Requirements for Installing Rancher on an RKE Kubernetes Cluster